 Even so, I’d be very wary of relying on chlorella as your only source of B12.
 If you do choose to use algae as a source of B12, and not directly supplement it, then I strongly recommend you monitor your B12 level.

-Despite it’s drawbacks in relation to vitamin B12 seaweed and algae are excellent sources of other nutrients that can be lacking in a plant-based, or rather land based diet, namely iodine and selenium.
+Despite it’s drawbacks in relation to vitamin B12 seaweed and algae are excellent sources of other nutrients that can be lacking in a plant-based, or rather land based diet, namely iodine and What it does: Antioxidant properties help to protect against free radicals and carcinogens, reduces inflammation, stimulates immune system to fight infections, promotes a healthy heart,….
 Iodine is essential for proper thyroid function, without which growth and brain development are stunted, while selenium is vital for healthy immunity.
 Both are rich in seafood, including seaweed, and can be deficient in plant-based food grown on deficient soil, which either means in landlocked regions and not grown organically.
 An easy way to up seaweed is to eat, for example, Clearspring’s Seaweed Crispies as snack, and add to salads as a garnish.
 Seaweed, in the UK, is certainly a food group that has been largely ignored but features heavily in Japanese food.

 Mushrooms are not a reliable source of B12